Texas Commonly Asked Divorce Questions

 How do I get a divorce in Texas?

-A divorce in Texas is granted in a number of circumstances, including adultery, fraud, cruel treatment, abandonment, incarceration, and confinement to a mental institution for at least three (3) years.
+A divorce in Texas is granted in several circumstances, including adultery, fraud, cruel treatment, abandonment, incarceration, and confinement to a mental institution for at least three (3) years.
 Most divorces are granted on a “no-fault” basis, meaning the marriage is not supportable because of discord or conflict of personalities that has destroyed the legitimate ends of the marriage.
+There are residency requirements that do apply.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.

 When can I file for divorce?

 One party may file for divorce in Texas at any time so long as they have been a resident of Texas for 6-months and have been domiciled in the county in which the case is filed for 90-days.
-It is important however that you have a plan and know what will come next when filing for divorce.
+It is important, however, that you have a plan and know what will come next when filing for divorce.
 We recommend you seek legal counsel prior to filing to ensure your rights are protected throughout the divorce process.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.

 How much does a divorce cost?

-The fees associated with Divorce cases in Texas will be based on the complexity of the case and the issues involved.
-Divorce cases can range significantly in terms of overall cost.
+The fees associated with divorce cases in Texas are based on the complexity of the case and the issues involved.
+They can range significantly in terms of overall cost.
 The circumstances of the marriage and the relationship of the parties and what issues are at stake such as minor children, custody, property disputes, support alimony, business divisions, and other issues will impact the cost of the case.

 How long does a divorce take?

 Texas imposes a mandatory waiting period of sixty (60) days before a divorce may be granted.
-However, cases with contested issues such as custody of minor children and property division may take a significantly longer time, therefore, you should consult with an attorney to identify the issues in your case that may prolong the litigation.
+However, cases with contested issues such as custody of minor children and property division may take a significantly longer time.
+Therefore, you should consult with an attorney to identify the issues in your case that may prolong the litigation.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.

 Can I get a legal separation in Texas?